-These are sampling techniques for which we can determine the chance of drawing each member of the population to form a sample.
-The method describes a situation in which each item within the population has equal chance of being chosen to form a sample (Pearson.
-1993).
+These are sampling techniques for which we can determine the chance of 70 drawing each member of the population to form a sample.
+The method describes a 71 72 situation in which each item within the population has equal chance of being chosen 73 to form a sample [8].
 Thus, there is no bias in the selection of sample members.
-One other major advantage of this set of sampling methods is that it is easy to measure the sampling error and interpret sampling results.
-As a result of these favourable features, conclusions reached by studying a particular sample are considered generalizable to that population or other similar populations.
+One other major advantage of this set of sampling methods is that it is easy to measure 74 75 the sampling error and interpret sampling results.
+As a result of these favourable features, conclusions reached by studying a particular sample are considered 76 generalizable to that population or other similar populations.
+Some of the 77 probability sampling methods are: 78 equal chance of being selected.
+Thus, a sample drawn at random is unbiased in the sense that no member of the population has any more chance of being selected than any other member [9].